 Gaps in the Literature

-Gaps in the Literature are missing pieces or insufficient information in the research literature.
-These are areas that have scope for further research because they are unexplored, under-explored, or outdated.
+Gaps in the literature are missing pieces or insufficient information in the published research on a topic.
+These are areas that have opportunities for further research because they are unexplored, under-explored, or outdated.

 Finding Gaps